jmalauss/MechaCar_Statistical_Analysis/README.md

 The mean for Lot 3 is 1496.14.
 There is a significant difference between the mean of Lot 3 and the population mean.
 The p-value is 0.04168 which is less than 0.05.

-## Study Design: MechaCar vs Competition (use the stats cheat sheet)
+## Study Design: MechaCar vs Competition
-#### Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+#### *Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.*

 What metric or metrics are you going to test? - For this research study, I would like to understand the relationship between safety rating and cost.